Michael Bevan: Test career

 Despite his ODI success, Bevan's Test career was not nearly as successful.
 Thought to be susceptible to short-pitched deliveries, he had limited success as a Test batsman, with an average of only 29.
-He ended up his topsy-turvy test career without a career century to his name.
+He ended up his topsy-turvy Test career without a career century to his name.
 However he scored heavily in domestic first-class cricket for New South Wales, averaging almost 60 with the bat.
-He performed well during his limited time as a bowler in Test matches, with his bowling style of left-arm unorthodox spin, which included taking ten wickets in a test match against the West Indies at the Adelaide Oval.
+He performed well during his limited time as a bowler in Test matches, with his bowling style of left-arm unorthodox spin, which included taking ten wickets in a Test match against the West Indies at the Adelaide Oval.

 The retirement of Allan Border opened doors for his arrival to international cricket.
-He made his test debut against Pakistan on 28 September 1994 as the 360th test cap for Australia.
-He had a promising start to his test career scoring 82 batting at no 5 on his debut in Australia's first innings and just fell short of 18 runs which would have brought him in an elite list of test centurions on debut.
-He continued his momentum in his debut test series which was against Pakistan by making two more half-centuries.
-During the test series against the West Indies in 1997-98, he showed his all-round prowess both with the bat and ball scoring two unbeaten 80s when batting down the order and often ran out of partners during the course of those knocks while also picking up 15 wickets.
+He made his Test debut against Pakistan on 28 September 1994 as the 360th Test cap for Australia.
+He had a promising start to his Test career scoring 82 batting at no 5 on his debut in Australia's first innings and just fell short of 18 runs which would have brought him in an elite list of Test centurions on debut.
+He continued his momentum in his debut Test series which was against Pakistan by making two more half-centuries.
+During the Test series against the West Indies in 1997–98, he showed his all-round prowess both with the bat and ball scoring two unbeaten 80s when batting down the order and often ran out of partners during the course of those knocks while also picking up 15 wickets.

-He admitted that the reason why his test career never really took off is mainly due to the psychological reasons and not the technical reasons.
+He admitted that the reason why his Test career never really took off is mainly due to the psychological reasons and not the technical reasons.

 Retirement

-On 17 January 2007, due to injuries Bevan announced his retirement from all forms of cricket.
-"It got to the stage where injuries and pain were holding back my motivation, and it got to the stage where I was finding it hard to get up for matches and that was probably a pretty clear indication that it was time to move on," Bevan said.
+On 17 January 2007, due to injuries, Bevan announced his retirement from all forms of cricket.
+Bevan said, "It got to the stage where injuries and pain were holding back my motivation, and it got to the stage where I was finding it hard to get up for matches and that was probably a pretty clear indication that it was time to move on."